Blog

 Explore the full, interactive, 3D animation on distributed wind energy case uses or read the text version.

-8. You can find wind turbines used in distributed applications all across the United States, with 90,000 wind turbines across all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Guam.
-From 2003 to 2022, US-distributed wind turbines reached a cumulative installed capacity of 1,104 megawatts.
+7. You can find wind turbines used in distributed applications all across the United States, with 92,000 wind turbines across all 50 states, the District of Columbia, Puerto Rico, the Northern Mariana Islands, the U.S. Virgin Islands, and Guam.
+From 2003 to 2023, US-distributed wind turbines reached a cumulative installed capacity of over 1,000 megawatts.

-7. There are many different types of distributed wind consumers, including agricultural, residential, industrial, commercial, governmental, institutional, and utility.
-Different turbines are deployed to meet the specific needs of each consumer.
-Agricultural and residential customers make up 59% of all distributed wind projects in 2022, but only 1% of the installed capacity in 2022 because they tend to use small turbines.
-Conversely, utilities, which tend to use larger turbines, account for 10% of projects but make up 78% of the installed capacity added in 2022.
+6. There are many different types of distributed wind consumers, including agricultural, residential, industrial, commercial, governmental, institutional, and utility.
+Different turbines are used to meet the specific needs of each consumer.

 A map of the United States colored by wind speed at 30 meters hub height.